 Stretching from the Great Smoky Mountains to just east of the Mississippi River, Tennessee is a southeastern state steeped in history and hospitality.
 Home to the “Birthplace of the Blues” (Memphis) and the “Country Music Capital of the World” (Nashville), not to mention Elvis Presley and Dolly Parton, music is a huge part of the culture.
-Along with southern charm, simple living, captivating nature, high quality of life, and low cost of living, there are plenty of reasons people of all ages have been flocking to The Volunteer State.
+Along with the southern charm, simple living, captivating nature, high quality of life, and low cost of living, there are plenty of reasons people of all ages have been flocking to The Volunteer State.
 You can also relocate easily with help from a top-rated Tennessee moving company that provides efficient services at affordable rates.

 Want to see what else Tennessee has to offer?
 To give you a better sense of what to expect, Great Guys Moving has included this informative guide.
 You’ll find a wealth of info: